SandBlock/vscode-symfony-ux-twig-component/README.md

 1. **Base Paths**: Define the root directories where your components are located
 2. **Component Paths**: Define the relative paths from the base paths to the actual component files

-When you use a component like `<twig:Content:Menu:MenuItemCard />`, the extension:
+When you use a component like `<twig:App:Menu:MenuItemCard />`, the extension:
-1. Matches the namespace prefix (e.g., `Content`) with the configured base paths
+1. Matches the namespace prefix (e.g., `App`) with the configured base paths
 2. Removes the matched part from the namespace
 3. Uses the remaining namespace parts and component name to find the file